arbCoding/PsSp/README.md

 Dependencies that are marked as 'Git submodule' are handled automatically.
 Other packages must be installed via your package manager of choice or manually.
 For those other packages I provide installation guidance for MacOS and Linux systems [here](#compilation-instructions).

-The other dependencies are setup as Git submodules and handled automatically.

-Info on dependencies:
  * [Dear ImGui](https://github.com/ocornut/imgui/tree/v1.89.5) v1.89.5
     * This provides the OS-independent GUI.
     * Git submodule.